Cathal mac Aodha Mág Samhradháin: Ancestry

 His ancestry was Cathal son of Aodh son of Eóghan son of Tomás na Feasoige (d.
 1458) son of Fearghal (d.
 1393) son of Tomás (d.
 1343) son of Brian ‘Breaghach’ Mág Samhradháin (d.
 1298).
-His uncle was Éamonn Mág Samhradháin, chief of the clan whom he succeeded as chief.
+His uncle was Éamonn Mág Samhradháin, previous chief of the clan.
 Cathal's brothers were Toirdealbhach (who was Tánaiste of the clan and died in 1512), Tadhg (d.
 1498) and Maghnus ‘The Cleric’ (d.
 1498).

 Career

 There was internecine warfare between the McGovern clan and the reigning chief, Domhnall ‘Bernach’ Mág Samhradháin, was slain on 15 February 1496 by Cathal and others in Templeport Church.
 As this was on the anniversary of the previous chief's drowning, Feidhlimidh Mág Samhradháin, the First, it may have been in revenge for that and the killing probably happened during the anniversary mass.